$\texttt{causalAssembly}$: Generating Realistic Production Data for Benchmarking Causal Discovery: Identifiability and common benchmarking strategies

 \subsection{Identifiability of the causal structure}

-In general, the DAG \(G\) is not identifiable from \(P_X\) alone.
-Learning the causal structure or its corresponding MEC from data requires assumptions.
-Under the Markov and faithfulness conditions regarding \(P_X\), \(G\) can be recovered up to its MEC.
-Prominent routines that operate under this assumption are, for example, the PC \citep{Spirtes1993} and the Greedy Equivalence Search (GES) \citep{Chickering2003} algorithm.
-Under additional assumptions, we may not only recover the MEC of \(G\) but \(G\) itself.
-Note, that the graphical model that is associated with \(G\) can also be expressed in terms of a structural equation model (SEM) \citep[][]{Bollen1989}.
-That is, if \(P_X\) is Markov with respect to \(G\) then there exist independent noise variables \(\epsilon = (\epsilon_1,\ldots, \epsilon_p)\) and measurable function \(g_{i}\) such that \(X_i = g_{i}(X_{pa(i)}), \epsilon_{i})\) for all \(i \in [p]\).
-In this framework, if all the \(g_{i}\) are linear and all \(\epsilon_{i}\) follow non-Gaussian distributions---termed Linear Non-Gaussian Acyclic Model (LiNGAM)---then the causal graph is identifiable from data \citep{Shimizu2006}.
-A comprehensive treatment of this model and various extensions is given in \cite{Shimizu2022}.
-In a different vein, identifiability of $G$ is also achieved under an additive noise model (ANM) \cite{Hoyer2008}.
-In other words, as long as all \(g_{i}\) are non-linear as defined in~\cite{Hoyer2008}, the noise \(\epsilon_{i}\) may follow any distribution given that it is additive.
-A generalization to the post-nonlinear model is proposed by \cite{Zhang2009}.
-Linear SEMs with Gaussian noise terms are not identifiable.
-However, identifiability can be achieved in this setting under assumptions such as equal noise variances \cite{Peters2014b}, where a causal order is found by sorting (conditional) variances \cite{Chen2019}.
+In general, the DAG \(G\) is not identifiable from \(P_X\) alone, and learning the graph or its MEC from data requires assumptions.
+Under the Markov and faithfulness conditions on \(P_X\), \(G\) can be recovered up to its MEC.
+Prominent examples of algorithms that are based on this assumption are the PC algorithm \citep{Spirtes1993} and Greedy Equivalence Search (GES) \citep{Chickering2003}.
+Under additional assumptions, we may not only recover the MEC but \(G\) itself.
+Note that the graphical model associated with \(G\) can also be expressed in terms of a structural causal model (SCM) \citep[][]{Peters2017}.
+That is, in the absence of latent confounding, if \(P_X\) is Markov with respect to \(G\) then there exist independent noise variables \(\epsilon = (\epsilon_1,\ldots, \epsilon_p)\) and measurable functions \(g_{v}\) such that \(X_v = g_{v}(X_{pa(v)}, \epsilon_{v})\) for all \(v \in [p]\).
+In this framework, if all the \(g_{v}\) are linear and all \(\epsilon_{v}\) follow non-Gaussian distributions then the causal graph is identifiable from data \citep{Shimizu2022}.
+In a different vein, identifiability of $G$ is also achieved under an additive noise model (ANM) \citep{Hoyer2008}.
+In other words, as long as all \(g_{v}\) are non-linear as defined in~\citet{Hoyer2008}, the noise \(\epsilon_{v}\) may follow any distribution given that it is additive.
+A generalization to the post-nonlinear model is proposed by \citet{Zhang2009}.
+In contrast, linear SCMs with Gaussian noise terms are not identifiable.
+However, identifiability can be achieved in this setting under further assumptions such as equal noise variances \citep{Peters2014b}.